 You’ve prepared your OpenCart store well for the sales.
 Made sure that every product is in stock, coupon codes are ready and marketing is in full swings.
 However, one think you might have forgotten is: Security.
 Just like you hackers also eagerly wait for Thanksgiving sales because this is the time when they perform biggest hacks and scams.
 During thanksgiving sales hackers hacking for financial gains increases by staggering 9.1%.

 OpenCart has always evolved it’s security with time.
 However, sometimes webmasters tend to miss out on some measures or hackers are smart enough to still figure out a loophole.
 Whatever the problem might be, you do not want to take a chance on the most important days of the year.

 Tips to Keep Your OpenCart Store Secure During Sales:

 - Hackers Exploit Plug-ins: While OpenCart might be sturdy and secure, hackers try to come in via plug-ins you’ve installed.
 It is often seen that plug-in developers keep security on a back seat which leads to stores using those plug-ins also being vulnerable.
 Be sure to install plug-ins only from reliable companies.
-Reviewing code of the plug-ins and adding additional layer of security like input sanitization on inputs being taken from plug-in is recommended.
+Reviewing the code of the plug-ins and adding an additional layer of security like input sanitization on inputs being taken from plug-in is recommended.